-A typical EPLI policy is limited to lawsuits brought against your business by a former, current, or prospective employee.
+A typical EPLI policy is limited to lawsuits brought against your business by an employee.
 So, claims from clients or suppliers aren’t covered there.
 And most commercial general liability policies don’t cover claims of harassment or discrimination, so these claims aren’t covered there, either.

 So…where are they covered?
 You can add a section that’s called third-party employment practices liability insurance to your policy.
 This closes the gap that’s left between your typical EPLI policy and your CGL policy.
-It covers claims of discrimination based on race, religion, gender, age, ethnicity, disability, pregnancy, or sexual orientation.
-It also covers claims of harassment, which includes unwelcome sexual advances or requests for favors as well as behavior that creates a hostile or threatening environment.
+It can cover claims of discrimination based on race, religion, gender, age, ethnicity, disability, and pregnancy.

 If you’re thinking about getting EPLI, you might want to add the third-party section onto it so that you’re fully covered.

+Don’t forget about your employment practices risks when you’re considering your business insurance plan.
 Remember, even if your company is in the habit of being scrupulously fair to all employees and clients, you still could wind up the subject of an employment practices lawsuit.
-It’s important to protect yourself against the possibility that you’ll have to pay legal defense against a claim made by a prospective, current, or past employee.
+It’s important to protect yourself against the possibility that you’ll have to pay legal defense against a claim made by an employee.

 Do you need business insurance?
 We can help with that!
 To get started on your free business insurance quotes, all you need to do is fill out our quote form or call us today.
 We would be delighted to help you with any of your insurance needs.